mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Intermediation can also be introduced to allow functions or access to information to be separated in a controlled way, thereby reducing the need to trust the other endpoint.
 For example, there are a number of so-called 'oblivious' protocols currently in development that allow end users to hide details that might identify them from services, while still accessing those services.

 The same guidance applies in these cases; the information and control potential SHOULD be as minimal as possible, while still meeting the design goals of the protocol.

-## Optional Centralization

-Often, potentially centralized functions are defined to be optional in protocols -- either optional to implement, optional to use, or both.
-For example, it might be optional to configure a particular type of intermediary to interpose a desired function.

 ## Understand Platform-Based Centralization